Puerto Rican Powerhouse Luis Miranda is Celebrated in Siempre, Luis

 One of the most heart-wrenching scenes in this doc is watching protestors take over the stage while Lin-Manuel is announcing bringing Hamilton to Puerto Rico.
 His face washes over with fear, disappointment and an uncomfortableness we have never seen for this bright energetic force.
 Luis attempts to talk the protestors down as he remembers he once was just like them.
 The situation is resolved, but the sting of what it represented lingered.

-With humor and a lot of heart, Siempre, Luis tells the story of a unique, proud immigrant who found a way to live the American dream who teaches us that what you do is a reflection of who you are.
+Produced by HBO, with humor and a lot of heart, Siempre, Luis tells the story of a unique, proud immigrant who found a way to live the American dream who teaches us that what you do is a reflection of who you are.